-Neurology candidates certified in the ACVIM specialties of cardiology, large animal internal medicine (LAIM), small animal internal medicine (SAIM), or oncology, who aspire to become ACVIM Diplomates in the specialty of neurology must complete a minimum of a 75-week neurology RTP, which must receive approval from the RTC prior to the RTP start date.
+Neurology Candidates certified in the ACVIM specialties of cardiology, large animal internal medicine (LAIM), small animal internal medicine (SAIM), or oncology, who aspire to become ACVIM Diplomates in the specialty of neurology must complete a minimum of a 75-week neurology RTP, which must receive approval from the RTC prior to the RTP start date.
 They must receive training under the supervision of a neurology RA.
-The training must consist of that outlined in sections 7.C.2.b, 7.C.2.c, 7.C.2.e, 7.C.2.g, 7.C.2.i and 7.C.2.j.